 Check out our CBD and mechanisms of anxiety for more detail but the various adversaries of BDNF are:

 - Acute stress (see CBD and PTSD)

 - Overactive immune reaction (see CBD and neuroinflammation)

 Some quick examples with references for much more.

 Chronic stress (see CBD, stress, and anxiety) and neurotrophins

-What's the effect of stress on BDNF levels?:
+What's the effect of stress on BDNF levels in research?:

 In these animals, BDNF mRNA levels were significantly decreased in the hippocampus after 6 h of restraint,